arangodb/docs/3.10/indexing-index-basics.md

 FILTER doc.value1 == ... && doc.value2 > ... && doc.value2 < ...
 ```

-In order to use a skiplist index for sorting, the index attributes must be specified in
+In order to use a persistent index for sorting, the index attributes must be specified in
 the `SORT` clause of the query in the same order as they appear in the index definition.
-Skiplist indexes are always created in ascending order, but they can be used to access
+Persistent indexes are always created in ascending order, but they can be used to access
 the indexed elements in both ascending or descending order.
 However, for a combined index
 (an index on multiple attributes) this requires that the sort orders in a single query
 as specified in the `SORT` clause must be either all ascending (optionally omitted
 as ascending is the default) or all descending.

-For example, if the skiplist index is created on attributes `value1` and `value2`
+For example, if a persistent index is created on attributes `value1` and `value2`
 (in this order), then the following sorts clauses can use the index for sorting:

 - `SORT value1 ASC, value2 ASC` (and its equivalent `SORT value1, value2`)